plumber-sc/plumber-sc/README.md

 This configuration sets up Identity Server to allow authentication from clients authenticating with client id `Plumber` coming from `https://localhost:8080`.
 If you're running plumber-sc on a different port you need to adjust these settings.

+Restart the Sitecore Identity Server website in IIS.

 ## Configuring your commerce engine

 There are some small things you need to configure in your commerce engine to so Plumber-sc can access it.